monome/docs/serialosc/index.md

 # How it works

+## Abstract

+Usually, you will not interface with serialosc directly -- instead, you'll likely use a library as an intermediary, like the [`[serialosc]` object in Max](/docs/grid/studies/max) or the [`monomeSC` library for SuperCollider](/docs/grid/studies/sc).
+Over the years, libraries have been spun up for a lot of environments and languages -- see [our grid studies](/docs/grid/studies) for more about these.

+The rest of this document details what these pre-made libraries abstract, for those curious about the underlying mechanics or who wish to build their own.

+## Detailed

 `serialoscd` keeps watch for connection and disconnection of devices.
-When connected, a newprocess is launched 'serialosc-device' which communicates on its own port.
+When connected, a new process is launched 'serialosc-device' which communicates on its own port.

 We will assume a theoretical application on port 66666 on localhost is trying to connect to serialosc.